-Executive summary versus key points
+Executive Summary versus key points

-While some situations demand a more formal Executive summary e.g. a Cabinet paper, a succinct set of Key Points can do the job just as well or better in other settings.
-Your choice may well depend on your Minister's preference.
+A succinct set of key points can do the job just as well or better in other settings.
+Your choice may well depend on your Councillors' preferences.
+This may vary between a formal Council meeting, or a paper prepared for a workshop session involving Councillors and officers.

-Our preference is to use a Key points section.
-Its title directs the author to pull out only the essentials for the busy Minister, rather than trying to summarise every section and argument.
+Our preference is to use a key points section.
+Its title directs the author to pull out only the essentials for busy Councillors, rather than trying to summarise every section and argument.